-- In the intended install location, you need 1.2 GB free for the binaries plus an extra 250 MB for log file growth and the installation of the Cisco CNS Configuration Engine 1.3.x, 1.4, 1.5, or 2.0 software. - In the database directory, you need 1 GB free.
+- In the intended install location, you need 1.2 GB free for the binaries plus an extra 250 MB for log file growth and the installation of the Cisco Configuration Engine software. - In the database directory, you need 1 GB free.
 For large systems, you should have 4 to 5 GB of space.
 If the directory has less than 1.2 GB free, you can still install ISC, but you might run out of space.